 ‘Looking better than it has’: Farmers hopeful for La Niña

-SPRING could bring an extra surprise for Warwick farmers this year, with meteorologists now on La Niña alert for the next coming months.
+SPRING could bring an extra surprise for Stanthorpe farmers this year, with meteorologists now on La Niña alert for the next coming months.

 New weather modelling from Bureau of Meteorology has shown that the weather event is three times more likely than the average season.